- What is the Skilled Worker visa?

 - The job offer must meet the ‘genuine vacancy’ test

 - Your job must offer a certain minimum salary, which differs depending on the job role.
-(The absolute minimum possible salary offering is £20,480)
+(The minimum salary offering is typically £25,600 or in some cases, £20,480)

 - Need to prove that you have had at least £1,270 available for 28 consecutive days prior to your application, ending no more than 31 days before the date of the application